jlehosky/Lehosky-Portfolio/FinalProject.md

 :green_circle: There’s hope!
 Here’s information on Pittsburgh success stories

-:green_circle: How YOU can you help your community thrive and breath easier by partnering with Tree Pittsburgh
+:green_circle: How YOU can you help your community thrive and breathe easier by partnering with Tree Pittsburgh